Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The carrier in which your pet will be spending most of the trip is of the most importance.
 MAKE SURE IT FITS!

-There are no kennels located on Barksdale Air Force Base, however, the local area offers several places within a short distance from the base you may contact.
+There are no kennels located on Barksdale Air Force Base; however, the local area offers several places within a short distance from the base you may contact.
 Please refer to the local telephone directory or your sponsor for a complete listing.

-While the Barksdale Veterinary Clinic is dedicated to the care of all personal pets, the primary mission of the clinic is to provide complete medical care for our four-legged service members, the military working dogs.
-Because our mission is to provide the best care for the military working dogs, normal operating hours of the clinic may change without notice.
+The primary mission of the clinic is to provide complete medical care for our four-legged service members, the Military Working Dogs.
+Because our mission is to provide the best care for the Military Working Dogs, normal operating hours of the clinic may change without notice.